A huge, strong and wordless Spectre enforcer.

 - Big Brother Is Watching: He believes that the best way to make the world safe for people is by handing over complete control of international surveillance systems to his Nine Eyes project (which would conveniently put him in power of it).
 When he's questioned by M about this, he mocks the prospect of democracy and refuses to entertain any rationale against his global spyware.

-- Bond Villain Stupidity: He himself is guilty of this, as he had many chances to kill M so he won't hinder his Evil Plan, but opts to do Break Them by Talking near the climax.
-He also failed to recognize M as a potential threat, given that M managed to do a total sweep of his office and empty his gun before he got there, being that M is a former field agent unlike C, who's more of a corrupt paper-shuffler and Obstructive Bureaucrat.
+- Bond Villain Stupidity: He himself is guilty of this, as he had many chances to kill M so he won't hinder his Evil Plan, but opts for Break Them by Talking near the climax.
+He also failed to recognize M as a potential threat, given that M managed to do a total sweep of his office and empty his gun before he got there, being that M is a former field agent unlike C, who's more of a corrupt paper-shuffler.
 He finally tries to kill M, but M manages to grab C's gun and send him down his Disney Villain Death.

 - The Chessmaster: He effortlessly works the meeting nations to buy into his Nine Eyes plan and manages to weasel his way up to being the head of the MI5 and MI6 merger without being suspected as a Spectre agent.
 However, this trope is subverted once his Smug Snake characteristics pop up and he looks so far down on everyone, including M that he gets killed by neglecting to take him as a serious threat.